-The oven will continue to cook for the programmed amount of time, then shut off automatically.
+The oven will continue to cook for the programmed amount of time, then shut off automatically, unless the Cook and Hold feature was set.
+See the Special features of your lower oven control section.

 Press the CLEAR/OFF pad to clear the display.